vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 A young man (Mars "Kit" Kittleman) is asleep in a bed, hooked to wires and tubes.
 He is in his room, guarded by men who patrol the hallways and outskirts of their nice home.
 Next to him is an arrangement of yellow roses, one of which is withered.
 The room in the physical world is luxurious, modern, and large.
 The grey linen curtains darken the wood slat and marble walls.
 The room in the spiritual world is a large garden, where he is surrounded by other spirits.
 He is having tea with them.

+A Kitsune has made a deal with other spirits.
+They won't eat Kit as long as he stays in the spirit realm where they can feast on his spiritual energy.

 https://en.wikipedia.org/wiki/Noppera-b%C5%8D
 # Investigation
 ##### At Sun's Zoo